stoplightio/spectral/docs/getting-started/2-installation.md

 ## Docker

-Spectral is also available as a Docker image, which can be handy for all sorts of things, like if you're contributing code to Spectral, want to integrate it into your CI build.
-If the file you want to lint is on your computer, you'll need to mount the directory where the file resides as a volume
+Spectral is also available as a Docker image, which can be useful if you're contributing code to Spectral and want to integrate it into your CI build.
+If the file you want to lint is on your computer, you'll need to mount the directory where the file resides as a volume.

 ```bash
 # make sure to update the value of `--ruleset` according to the actual location of your ruleset
 docker run --rm -it -v $(pwd):/tmp stoplight/spectral lint --ruleset "/tmp/.spectral.js" "/tmp/file.yaml"
 ```

-To use the docker image on GitLab you need to set `entrypoint` to `""` like this
+To use the docker image on GitLab you need to set `entrypoint` to `""`:

 ```yml
 stages: